Sonophoto/sioo/share/SiOO-filetypes/rete-network.Snet.md

 First examples will be the demos which will have the retenets for their knowledge compiled into their executables.
-The executables can be created as dynamic or static linked, with statics fully-linked single-image files.
+The executables can be created as dynamic or static linked, with statics fully-linked as single-image files.